FelipeOlivares-ICCI-UCN/Taller-4/README.md

 ## IMPORTANT:
 Images must be stored in the data/ folder with the same name as the card.
 If no image is found, a default image is used.
+DefaultImage.jpeg ** MUST NOT BE DELETED, ALTHOUGH IT CAN BE REPLACED.**